Automated-Islet-Analysis/Automated_Islet_Analysis/README.md

 #### Build SimpleElastix project
   - Open CMake GUI from the bin folder where you extracted CMake
   - Create a 'build' directory for CMake.
-Make sure the path the that directory is short, eg. a directory called 'build_SimpleElastix' at the root of your harddrive.
+Make sure the path the that directory is short, eg. a directory called 'buildSimpleElastix' at the root of your harddrive.
   - Add the path of the SuperBuild directory of downloaded SimpleElastix folder to 'Where is the source code:'
   - Add the path to the directory created for CMake, eg 'C:/buildSimpleElastix' to 'Where to build the binaries'
   - Press 'Configure' button, a pop-up should open and display 'Visual Studio xx 2019' for 'Specify the generator for this project' and 'Use default native compilers' should be selected.
 Press 'Finish'.